ietf-tools/datatracker/README.md

 ---

-# Bootstrap 5 Update
+# Bootstrap 5 Upgrade

-An update of the UI to use Bootstrap 5 is under way.
+An upgrade of the UI to use Bootstrap 5 is under way.
 The following notes describe this work-in-progress and should be integrated with the rest of the document as the details and processes become final.

 ## Intro